Start Here

 In flight sim since 2012, on HOSAS since the Elite Dangerous alpha in 2014.

 Current obsession USB power and mounts as first-class cockpit parts.
-Panels are dessert.
-Clean primary controls are dinner.
+Making the creator cockpit recoverable after patch night

 Val Chen signature bench card — The calm systems brain of the cockpit.